Lucinda Belle: Career

 In 2008, she signed a record deal with Epic Records to release the album My Voice and 45 Strings, later released via Island Records (2010) under her artist name, The Lucinda Belle Orchestra; the album featured the artist Andrew Roachford on the track, "Keep on Looking".

 Her music has been used in films including For No Good Reason and short films such as Eternal Return and Join my Band.

 Belle also made several covers of songs, among them, "Smells Like Teen Spirit", and Cyndi Lauper's "True Colors" for the film, The Lavender Scare.

 Under the guidance of Big Life Management, Belle wrote and recorded in 2016 her album Thing Big: Like Me (independently released in 2019) at the retro East London recording studios Toe Rag.

 Performances

 Belle sang and played harp at Trevor Horn’s 25th Anniversary at Wembley alongside Yes, Seal, Grace Jones, Frankie Goes to Hollywood, Dollar, The Buggles and The Pet shop Boys.
-She has also performed live and on studio recordings with Robbie Williams, as well as working with Jamiroquai, Missy Elliot, Natalie Cole, James Blunt, Dua Lipa, Jay Z and the Bullits, The Petshop Boys, Gregory Porter, Mark Batson and Annie Lennox, among others.
+She has also performed live and on studio recordings with Robbie Williams, as well as working with Jamiroquai, Missy Elliott, Natalie Cole, James Blunt, Dua Lipa, Jay-Z and the Bullits, The Petshop Boys, Gregory Porter, Mark Batson and Annie Lennox, among others.